-Savings are lower-risk than investments and can be thought of as cash equivalent vehicles including money market accounts, CDs and savings accounts.
+Savings are lower-risk than investments and can be thought of as cash equivalent vehicles, including money market accounts, CDs and savings accounts.
 While you want to have some money set aside in savings, these are not avenues that will, in the long run, make you a lot of money.
 That’s why it’s important to combine savings with investments to build your nest egg and have enough cash in the bank when you’re finally ready to retire.

 Investments are higher risk than savings vehicles, although the amount of risk they pose depends on the type of investment.
 Generally, people will make riskier investments early in their careers, then move their money to lower-risk investments as their career advances and they start thinking more and more about retirement.

 There are a lot of reasons people put off saving for retirement.
-Going to graduate school, working minimum wage jobs and/or jobs without a company 401(k) option, taking time off from the workforce to take care of kids or aging parents or just simply not thinking about it are all common reasons people neglect to save for retirement.
+Going to graduate school, working minimum wage jobs and/or jobs without a company 401(k) option, taking time off from the workforce to take care of kids or aging parents, or just simply not thinking about it are all common reasons people neglect to save for retirement.
 If you fall into this category, the bad news is that you can’t recoup all the money you lost by not saving earlier in your life.
 The good news, though, is that you still have options.
 Here are three things to start doing immediately if you are worried about having enough for retirement:

-1. Start saving now
+- Start saving now

 The key is to start saving as soon as you think of it.
 Putting it off for another year or longer isn’t going to make things better.
 You can start small and gradually increase the amount of money you put away as you adjust to your new monthly income level.
 Keep an eye on your investment.
 You’ll be surprised at how quickly a small deposit every month adds up.

-2. Save more aggressively
+- Save more aggressively

 Starting small is better than not starting at all, but it’s best to start saving aggressively, especially if you have put off investing in retirement.
 If your company offers a 401(k) match, make sure you are putting away at least as much money as you can to get the match.
 That match is literally free money, which we can all agree is pretty rare.

-3. Start automatically saving
+- Start automatically saving

 Start treating bonuses, tax refunds and any other “found” money as part of your retirement plan by automatically depositing it into your Roth IRA or 401(k) account.
 You won’t even miss it, but you’ll thank yourself when it’s finally time for you to retire.

-To that end, “there are always things you can do to improve your situation,” explains Updegrave.
+If you are ready to retire and don’t have enough retirement savings, “there are always things you can do to improve your situation,” explains Updegrave.
 Some things to consider if you are near or at retirement age but don’t have the nest egg you need for a full retirement include:

-Downsizing to a smaller house, condo or apartment
+- Downsizing to a smaller house, condo or apartment

 - Taking in a renter